kuhn-ruess/cmdbsyncer-docs/docs/checkmk/notification_rules.md

 ### Notification Method

 Free-text plugin name with autocomplete suggestions for the built-in Checkmk plugins (`mail`, `asciimail`, `slack`, `msteams`, `pagerduty`, …).
 You can type any custom plugin name — useful for site-local notification scripts.

+### One Rule per List Entry / List to Loop Over

+Build one rule per entry of a list instead of one rule per host, with the entry available to every other field as `{{name}}`.
+See [One Rule per List Entry](#one-rule-per-list-entry) above.

 ### Contact Group Recipients